mulesoft/pdk-custom-policy-examples/agent-policies/mcp-support-policy/README.md

 # MCP Support Policy Example

-Enables MCO support by allowing Server-Side-Events to work.
+Enables MCP support by allowing Server-Side-Events to work.

 ## Test the Policy